Dickinson scores in OT to lift Stars over Bruins 1-0

 Boston's Brad Marchand had 16 of his 18 penalty minutes in the second period.
 He received a double minor for roughing in a fight with Radek Faksa at 7:45 and left the ice at 12:46 after drawing a slashing penalty and a misconduct.

+Faksa's line held the Bruins' top line of Marchand, Patrice Bergeron and David Pastrnak to six shots on goal.

+Dallas pressured Rask with 13 shots in the third period and six more in overtime.

-NOTES: Marchand's 18 penalty minutes were his highest total since he had 19 in Boston's season opener at Washington. ...
+NOTES: Bergeron left the game in the third period with an upper-body injury.
+Cassidy said the center would be evaluated Saturday, but he doesn't expect Bergeron to play Saturday night. ...
+Marchand's 18 penalty minutes were his highest total since he had 19 in Boston's season opener at Washington.
+The Bruins totaled 33 penalty minutes, and the Stars had 19. ...
 There were so many players unavailable for Dallas that injured C Devin Shore was the only scratch. ...
 The Bruins have six injured defensemen after Zdeno Chara (knee) and John Moore (lower body) were hurt Wednesday at Colorado. ...
 Ian Kinsler of the World Series-champion Boston Red Sox dropped a ceremonial puck before the game.
 Kinsler spent his first eight seasons with the Texas Rangers.

 UP NEXT